It is a perfect late summer early fall soup. This earthy rich soup is full of flavor.

 Although there are a couple of steps, all incur in the same pot.
 Less mess, more time to have fun with the family.

-Shall we dive into the recipe?
+Shall we dive into this easy recipe?

 In this Article